Dumb Patrol (1931 film)

-Dumb Patrol is the ninth title in the Looney Tunes series featuring Bosko, Honey, and an unnamed enemy.
+Dumb Patrol is a 1931 American animated comedy film.
+It is the ninth film in the Looney Tunes series featuring Bosko.
 It was released as early as February 28, 1931.
 (Note: Archived from a March 3 article, this is based on the fact that new cartoon shorts would premiere in theaters on Saturdays.)
 It is directed by Hugh Harman and Rudolf Ising, while the film score was composed by Frank Marsales.

-This cartoon shares its name with Dumb Patrol (1964), a Bugs Bunny and Yosemite Sam cartoon (also part of the Looney Tunes series) which was directed by Gerry Chiniquy.
+This cartoon shares its name with Dumb Patrol (1964), a Bugs Bunny and Yosemite Sam Looney Tunes film which was directed by Gerry Chiniquy, a former subordinate of animator Friz Freleng.